 He has a deep respect for the Constitution and the proper role of limited government.
 In the State House, Kevin works to help our state government work for you, not over you.
 He stays true to his values and is working to get Colorado back on track.

 During his first term, Kevin earned “A” ratings from Principles of Liberty Colorado, and the National Rifle Association.
 He was also recognized by several publications, such as the Denver Post and Colorado Peak Politics, as an “extremely effective legislator” who “holds firm to conservative values”, and was promoted to Ranking Member of the House Finance Committee.

 Rep. Van Winkle was born and raised in the Highlands Ranch area that he currently represents – it’s where he started his business and family.

-In his free time, Kevin is a proud member of a local Ice Hockey team and gets outside as often as possible to enjoy Colorado’s many hiking trails and camp grounds.
-He and his wife, Kelly, are founding members of Crosspoint Community Church in nearby Centennial, Colorado, and the two are expecting their first child this summer.
+In his free time, Kevin is a proud member of a local Ice Hockey team and gets outside as often as possible to enjoy Colorado’s many hiking trails and campgrounds.
+He and his wife, Kelly, are founding members of Crosspoint Community Church in nearby Centennial, Colorado, and proud parents.

-Rep. Van Winkle serves on the House Finance Committee and the House Judiciary Committee.
-He is also sits on the board of directors for the Colorado Channel and is a member of the Police Officers’ and Firefighters’ Pension Reform Commission.
+Rep. Van Winkle is currently the Ranking Member of the House Finance Committee and a member of the House Business Affairs & Labor Committee.
+Additionally, he sits on the esteemed Legislative Board of Ethics, the board of directors for the Colorado Channel, and is a member of the Police Officers’ and Firefighters’ Pension Reform Commission.